What do Inverclyde Council do?

 We currently monitor levels of Nitrogen Dioxide (NO2) using passive diffusion tubes which are located throughout the area.
 You might see these on some of the roads or streets near to where you stay!

 We also have an Automatic Air Quality Monitor which continuously records the levels of NO2, and particulate matter (PM10.).
 This unit is currently located in Greenock on the A8, between Ratho Street and the roundabout at McDonald's restaurant.
-The data from this site, along with data from other Scottish local authorities, is available on the Scottish Air Quality website.

 We are very proud of our air quality but we are always striving to improve.
 Here are some of the ways that you can help us -